ronaldbosma/blog/content/blog/where-to-position-specflow-in-the-test-pyramid/index.md

 ---
-title: "Where to position SpecFlow in the Test Pyramid"
+title: "Where to position SpecFlow in the Test Pyramid?"
 date: 2023-05-11T00:00:00+02:00
 publishdate: 2023-05-11T00:00:00+02:00
 lastmod: 2023-05-11T00:00:00+02:00
 tags: [ "Gherkin", "SpecFlow", "Specification by Example", "ATDD", "BDD", "Test Automation" ]
 summary: "Automated testing is an essential part of software development, and determining the appropriate scope for your tests is crucial.
-This is also true when automating Gherkin scenarios with SpecFlow.
+This is also true when automating Gherkin scenarios with SpecFlow (or Cucumber).
 In this post I explore the different levels of the test pyramid and describe my preferred level for SpecFlow tests."
 draft: true
 ---